Diane Arbus: Early life and education

-Photographic career
+Arbus attended the Ethical Culture Fieldston School, a college-preparatory school.

+Career

-Arbus received her first camera, a Graflex, from Allan shortly after they married.
+Arbus received her first camera, a Graflex, from her husband, Allan, shortly after they married.
 Shortly thereafter, she enrolled in classes with photographer Berenice Abbott.
 The Arbuses' interests in photography led them, in 1941, to visit the gallery of Alfred Stieglitz, and learn about the photographers Mathew Brady, Timothy O'Sullivan, Paul Strand, Bill Brandt, and Eugène Atget.
 In the early 1940s, Diane's father employed Diane and Allan to take photographs for the department store's advertisements.
 Allan was a photographer for the U.S. Army Signal Corps in World War II.

 In 1946, after the war, the Arbuses began a commercial photography business called "Diane & Allan Arbus", with Diane as art director and Allan as the photographer.
 She would come up with the concepts for their shoots and then take care of the models.
 She grew dissatisfied with this role, a role even her husband thought was "demeaning".
 They contributed to Glamour, Seventeen, Vogue, and other magazines even though "they both hated the fashion world".
 Despite over 200 pages of their fashion editorial in Glamour, and over 80 pages in Vogue, the Arbuses' fashion photography has been described as of "middling quality".
 Edward Steichen's noted 1955 photography exhibition, The Family of Man, did include a photograph by the Arbuses of a father and son reading a newspaper.

 She studied briefly with Alexey Brodovich in 1954.
 However, it was her studies with Lisette Model, which began in 1956, that encouraged Arbus to focus exclusively on her own work.
 That year Arbus quit the commercial photography business and began numbering her negatives.
 (Her last known negative was labeled #7459.)
 Based on Model's advice, Arbus spent time with an empty camera so she could practice observation.
 Arbus also credits Model with making it clear to her that "the more specific you are, the more general it'll be."